baatochan/BasicsOfOpenGLLabs/README.md

-# Basics of OpenGL labs
+# Basics of OpenGL Labs
-Few OpenGL apps written in C++ during OpenGL course at the University (grafika komputerowa).
+Few OpenGL apps written in C++ during OpenGL course (Grafika Komputerowa) at the university.

+Author: Bartosz Rodziewicz

 The last class was about WebGL and files from that class are included in this repo as well.

-Author: Bartosz Rodziewicz

 ## Map of the repo